-Stocked and wild brook trout and landlocked salmon, and an occasional wild rainbow trout, attract anglers to the stretch of river immediately downstream from Flagstaff Lake.
+You can fish for stocked and wild brook trout,landlocked salmon, and wild rainbow troutinthe stretch of river immediately downstream from Flagstaff Lake.
 Wading is possible in the upper reaches of this section, but the long deadwater above Grand Falls is most effectively fished from a boat or canoe.